How to make the most of your first Christmas as a new parent

 Managing your expectations of what your first Christmas as a parent will look like is important.
 Although you may feel the pressure to do it all, the first Christmas with your new baby will be memorable no matter what.

-A relaxed parent makes for a relaxed baby, so sit back, open a few presents and enjoy your first Christmas together as a family.
+A relaxed parent makes for a calm baby, so sit back, open a few presents and enjoy your first Christmas together as a family.